jonasricker/diffusion-model-deepfake-detection/README.md

 The commands below expect a working directory which contains data, models, and to which results will be written.
 To run the commandas as-is, save the path to this directory in a variable by executing `WORKDIR=path/to/working/directory`.

-Instructions for downloading the[Checkpoints](#checkpoints) and [Dataset](#dataset) are given in the corresponding sections.
+Instructions for downloading the [Checkpoints](#checkpoints) and [Dataset](#dataset) are given in the corresponding sections.
 Your working directory should have the following structure:
 ```bash
 workdir/
 ├── data